Countly/countly-sdk-documentation/web/next.md

 </div>
 <h2 id="h_01HABTQ4391J4A916V53AVFVP5">Changing Consent</h2>
 <p>
   <span style="font-weight: 400;">Upon a visitor’s arrival to your website, you could check if you already have consent from this visitor.
 If not, you could present them with a popup explaining what will be tracked and allow them to consent to tracking.
-When a user selects the consent preferences, you should persistently store it, and on each Countly load, let Countly know for which features the user gave consent by calling the <strong>Countly.add_consent</strong>&nbsp;method and passing one or multiple features (as an array). </span>
+When a user selects the consent preferences, you should persistently store it, and on each Countly load, let Countly know for which features the user gave consent by calling the <strong>Countly.add_consent</strong> method and passing one or multiple features (as an array). </span>
 </p>
 <p>
-  <span style="font-weight: 400;">Also you can also allow the user to change their mind regarding separate settings and when changes are going to be made you can </span><span style="font-weight: 400;">call the <strong>Countly.add_consent</strong> or <strong>Countly.remove_consent</strong>&nbsp;methods to allow Countly to track specific features or disable tracking for them.</span>
+  <span style="font-weight: 400;">Also you can also allow the user to change their mind regarding separate settings and when changes are going to be made you can </span><span style="font-weight: 400;">call the <strong>Countly.add_consent</strong> or <strong>Countly.remove_consent</strong> methods to allow Countly to track specific features or disable tracking for them.</span>
 </p>
 <p>Here is a high-level example of how it could look:</p>
 <div class="tabs">